kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

           Check if, when we converted the rightSubtree, delete_key moved.
           Comments: If the root of the right subtree had to be converted, either a rotation occurred, or a fusion (with the parent, rightSubtree and a sibling occurred).
 If a left rotation occurred (that "stold" a key from the left sibling and brought down the delete_key), then delete_key becomes the first key rightSubtree.
 If a right rotation occurred, delete_key is unaffected.
 This applies regardless whether pdelete is a 3-node or a 4-node.

-          If a fusion of a parent keye and a sibling key with righSubtree occurred, delete_key becomes the 2nd key in rightSubtree.
+          If a fusion of the rightSubtree with a parent key and a sibling key occurred, delete_key becomes the 2nd key in rightSubtree.

           Therefore we check if delete_key is now the first or second key of rightSubtree, and...
          */